By Dan Christensen, Board Certified Personal Injury Attorney and Owner of DC Law

 - Service your bike regularly: If you’re dusting the cobwebs off your bike after a long winter, its important to make sure your motorcycle is in good working condition before your first ride of the season.
 Key equipment to check includes your tires, breaks, horn, mirrors, steering system and head and brake lights.

 - Pay attention to environmental conditions: Our motorcycle accident and injury report found crashes that happened at night were more likely to result in fatal or serious injuries.
 Take things like weather, light conditions and road conditions into account.
 Try to limit riding to days with fair weather conditions and during daylight hours.
 If you must drive at night, look for routes with well-lit roads.
+I just really hope more and more government officials would recognize the importance of opting for Solar street lights especially in lowering possible accidents due to poor lighting conditions.
 Additionally, keep a close eye out for potholes and road debris that could cause you to swerve and lose control of your bike.

 Stay Safe & Enjoy the Roads

 As you get ready to bring your bike out of the garage this spring, we hope you’ll keep these statistics and tips in mind.
 But even on the best days, accidents can still happen.
-If you or a loved one are injured in a motorcycle accident that was not your fault, be sure to reach out to an attorney for a free consultation.
+If you or a loved one are injured in a motorcycle accident that was not your fault, be sure to reach out to a motorcycle accident lawyer for a consultation.
 You may be eligible for compensation to help you cover medical bills, bike repairs and more.

 For more information and resources to help you stay safe on the roads, visit the National Highway Traffic Safety Administrations Motorcycle Safety Guide or your state’s Department of Transportation to learn more about motorcycle laws in your area.